turingschool/checks-for-understanding/module-2/backend/week_one.md

 ```
 How would I add 'granola bar' to things you should have when hiking?
 23. What are the 4 Principles of OOP?
 Give a one sentence explanation of each.

+### Self Assessment:
+Choose One:
+* I was able to answer every question without relying on outside resources
+* I was able to answer most questions independently, but utilized outside resources for a few
+* I was able to answer a few questions independently, but relied heavily on outside resources

+Choose One:
+* I feel confident about the content presented this week
+* I feel comfortable with the content presented this week
+* I feel overwhelmed by the content presented this week
+* I feel quite lost by the content presented this week